 Why Does Airsculpt Cost More Than Traditional Lipo?

 Liposuction cost varies with many factors.
 If Airsculpt costs more than traditional liposuction, it may be because no energy (like BodyTite or VASER) is being added to the traditional liposuction to tighten the skin.

-Smart Lipo is a brand name given to laser-assisted liposuction.
-As explained above, the laser energy can contribute to skin tightening, but radiofrequency energy is more effective for skin tightening in Dr. Smith’s extensive experience.
-Airsculpt is a brand name given to laser-assisted liposuction performed by a specific company in which a trocar is used instead of a scalpel and general anesthesia is not used.
+Airsculpt is also a brand name given to laser-assisted liposuction performed by a specific company (Elite Body Sculpture) in which a trocar (sharp pole) is used instead of a scalpel to make access points in the skin and general anesthesia is not available as an option.